 How long should we stay for?

-We have stayed for three days both times we visited, and this was the perfect amount for us.
+We have stayed for three days twice and four days once (with the Halloween party taking up one day).
 We spent one day each at Disneyland and California Adventure park, and one day hopping between the two.
 If you buy tickets for three or more consecutive days, you get a magic morning included, where you can enter Disneyland an hour early on a designated day.
+Ideally I would suggest going for five days as we always feel like there’s never enough time to fit in everything.

 What’s a “magic morning”?